-The "vertex" form of a parabola with its vertex at (h, k) is:
+The vertex form of a parabola — one with its vertex at the point (h, k) — is:

 The conics form of the parabola equation (the one you'll find in advanced or older texts) is:

 In other words, the value of 4p is actually the same as the value of 1/a; they're just two ways of saying the exact same thing.
-But this new variable p is one you'll need to be able to work with when you're doing parabolas in the context of conics: it represents the distance between the vertex and the focus, and also the same (that is, equal) distance between the vertex and the directrix.
-And 2p is then clearly the distance between the focus and the directrix.
+But this new variable p is one you'll need to be able to work with when you're doing parabolas in the context of conics: it represents the distance between the vertex and the focus, and is also the same as (that is, is also equal to) the distance between the vertex and the directrix; so 2p is then the distance between the focus and the directrix.